bmwcarit/ramses/doc/sphinx/logic.rst

 to only the necessary nodes.

 .. note::
-    An easy way to quickly get insight what happens inside a logic network is to use the :ref:`GUI viewer <ramses-logic-viewer>`.
+    An easy way to quickly get insight what happens inside a logic network is to use the :ref:`GUI viewer <ramses-viewer>`.
     The viewer displays the stats reported by the :class:`ramses::LogicEngineReport` dynamically or statically over multiple update cycles.